7 Days in Hell: Plot

 The film is framed as a fictitious HBO Sports documentary incorporating BBC footage.
-It explores the backgrounds of the competitors Aaron Williams (Andy Samberg) and Charles Poole (Kit Harington), two professional tennis players who face off in what becomes the longest match in history.
+It explores the backgrounds of the competitors Aaron Williams and Charles Poole, two professional tennis players who face off in what becomes the longest match in history.

 Aaron Williams is considered "The Bad Boy of Tennis."
-He is an American orphan who was found on the streets and adopted by Richard Williams, who raised Aaron with his daughters, Venus and Serena Williams.
-At the 1996 Wimbledon Men's Singles Final, his serve hits a line judge, who has an immediate heart attack and dies.
-Williams falters and loses the match.
-At the ceremony following the match, Williams pushes Prince Edward (Howie Mandel), and disappears.
+He is an American orphan who was found on the streets and adopted by Richard Williams, who raised Aaron with his daughters, Venus and Serena.
+At the 1996 Wimbledon Men's Singles Final, his serve hits a line judge, who dies from a heart attack.
+Williams doesn't win the match, and at the post-match ceremony pushes Prince Edward, then disappears.

-Charles Poole is a British child prodigy, forced into a tennis career by his domineering mother (Mary Steenburgen), who threatens to disown him if he loses.
-He appears on a sports talk show hosted by Caspian Wint (Michael Sheen) as a 15 year old and is on track to become the youngest professional tennis player in history.
-He tells Wint that he idolizes Aaron Williams.
+Charles Poole is a British child prodigy, forced into a tennis career by his domineering mother, who threatens to disown him if he loses.
+On track to become the youngest professional tennis player in history, he appears on Caspian Wint's sports talk show hosted while only 15, telling Wint that he idolizes Williams.

-Williams resurfaces in Sweden creating a male underwear line, but the line is discontinued when it is found to cause groin chafing and infertility.
-When Williams runs out of funds, he descends into pornography and an addiction to PCP.
-He is arrested, convicted, and is sent to a Swedish prison.
+Williams resurfaces in Sweden creating a male underwear line that is discontinued for causing infertility.
+Williams runs out of funds, descends into pornography and an addiction to PCP, and ends up in prison in Sweden.

 Two weeks before the 2001 Wimbledon Championships starts, Poole is asked by a reporter if he is a better player than Williams, he says yes.
 This comment reaches Williams, who escapes prison and becomes a free man, according to Swedish law.

-Williams claims he will be playing in Wimbledon.
-The All-England Chair Committee, led by the Duke of Kent, refuses to let him play.
-Edward Pudding (Fred Armisen), also a member of the committee, believes that letting Williams play will spike interest for the tournament, and he suggests that Williams play an Englishman who is likely to beat him, which turns out to be Poole.
+The All-England Chair Committee, led by the Duke of Kent, refuses to let Williams play.
+Committee member Edward Pudding, believing that Williams' participation will spike interest for the tournament, convinces the Committee to let the 128th-seeded Williams play the 2nd-seeded Poole.

-The night before the match, Poole receives a call from Queen Elizabeth II (June Squibb), who tells him to "win."
+The night before the match, Poole receives a call from Queen Elizabeth II, who tells him to "win."

 On the first day of the match, Poole wins the first set 6–0.
 Before the second set starts, a thunderstorm suspends play for the rest of the day.